coolsleepyAnonymousdude/ARF_ai/README.md

 * I might not be able to add some promised features
 * arfie might have a bit of a personality shift
 * model may break or get issues

+I am also working on a note site so...
+I might not be able to do stuff and updates in time